MichalLytek/type-graphql/website/versioned_docs/version-1.0.0/directives.md

 }
 ```

-That metadata can be read in runtime to modify the structure and behavior of a GraphQL schema to support reusable code and tasks like authentication, permission, formatting, and plenty more.
+That metadata can be read at runtime to modify the structure and behavior of a GraphQL schema to support reusable code and tasks like authentication, permission, formatting, and plenty more.
 They are also really useful for some external services like [Apollo Cache Control](https://www.apollographql.com/docs/apollo-server/performance/caching/#adding-cache-hints-statically-in-your-schema) or [Apollo Federation](https://www.apollographql.com/docs/apollo-server/federation/introduction/#federated-schema-example).

 **TypeGraphQL** of course provides some basic support for using the schema directives via the `@Directive` decorator.